Myrmecia (ant): Venom

-Sting treatment
+Sting treatment and prevention

 The Royal Hobart Hospital in Hobart, Tasmania offers a desensitisation program for people who are prone to severe anaphylactic reactions to M. pilosula stings.

 The nature of treatment for a Myrmecia sting depends on the severity of stingose, and the use of antihistamine tablets are other methods to reduce the pain.
 Indigenous Australians use bush remedies to treat Myrmecia stings, such as rubbing the tips of bracken ferns onto the stung area.
 Carpobrotus glaucescens is also used to treat stung areas, using juices that are squeezed and rubbed onto the area, which quickly relieves the pain from the sting.

 Emergency treatment is only needed if a person is showing signs of a severe allergic reaction.
 Prior to calling for help, stung persons should be laid down, and their legs elevated.
 An EpiPen or an Anapen is given to people at risk of anaphylaxis, to use in case they are stung.
 If someone experiences anaphylactic shock, adrenaline and intravenous infusions are required, and those who suffer cardiac arrest require resuscitation.
 Desensitisation (also called allergy immunotherapy) is offered to those who are susceptible to M. pilosula stings, and the program has shown effectiveness in preventing anaphylaxis.
 However, the standardisation of M. pilosula venom is not validated, and the program is poorly funded.
 The Royal Hobart Hospital and the Royal Adelaide Hospital are the only known hospitals to run desensitisation programs.
 During immunotherapy, patients are given an injection of venom under the skin.
 The first dose is small, but dosage gradually increases.
 This sort of immunotherapy is designed to change how the immune system reacts to increased doses of venom entering the body.

 Before venom immunotherapy, whole-body extract immunotherapy was widely used due to its apparent effectiveness, and it was the only immunotherapy used for ant stings.
 However, fatal failures were reported, and this led to scientists to research for alternative methods of desensitisation.
 Before 1986 allergic reactions were not recorded and there was no study on Myrmecia sting venom; whole body extracts were later used on patients during the 1990s, but this was found to be ineffective and was subsequently withdrawn.
 In 2003, ant venom immunotherapy was shown to be safe and effective against Myrmecia venom.

-Prevention

 Myrmecia ants are frequently encountered by humans, and avoiding them is difficult.
 They defend their nests aggressively, so visible nests should be avoided.
 Wearing closed footwear such as boots and shoes can reduce the risk of getting stung; these ants are capable of stinging through fabric, however.
 A risk of being stung while gardening also exists; most stings occur when someone is gardening and is unaware of the ants' presence.
 Eliminating nearby nests or moving to areas with low Myrmecia populations significantly decreases the chances of getting stung.

-Human uses

-Due to their large mandibles, Myrmecia ants have been used as surgical sutures to close wounds.